jonathanio/update-systemd-resolved/HACKING.md

 and then asserts that certain hostnames are resolvable _from the client_ that would not be resolvable unless the client were configured to use the DNS settings specified in its OpenVPN configuration file.

+The resolver machine uses dnsmasq for actual name resolution, plus DNSSEC validation.
+The RouteDNS instance running on the same machine terminates DNS-over-TLS and forwards queries to dnsmasq.
+Dnsmasq handles DNSSEC (though we exempt the VPN domain from DNSSEC validation, as a test of the `SetLinkDNSSECNegativeTrustAnchors` feature).

 #### Extending the NixOS test